stackless-goto/pest/README.md

 ## license

-choose between `UNLICENSE` or `LICENSE` freely. `zipfian` and `xoshiro` are derived work and therefore -- as indicated in the corresponding source files -- `MIT` licensed.
+`zipfian` and `xoshiro` are derived work and therefore -- as indicated in the corresponding source files -- `MIT` licensed.

 ## support and blame-game